Cybersecurity Incident: Your Questions

 Last updated on

-Q. What has happened?
+Q. What happened?

-It is understood that this was a random attack and a forensic investigation is ongoing.
 As a precaution, some systems were initially taken offline to contain the threat while the incident was investigated.
+Systems not affected by the attack are now back online, and we are working hard to fully restore normal service.

-Q. Has my data been accessed?
+Q. Has my data been taken?

 Q. What action has been taken to protect my data?